|Page 1 of 2:|| |

 Isn't this why cinema can work at all?
 Love?

-It comes first in the film, but it could be taking place at any time.
-Now Pilar is the main character of the first segment, but we know close to nothing of her, except that she is melancholic, lonely and wants to be of helpwe learn she is an activist, she arranges for a Polish girl to stay with her but the girl never shows up.
+This device comes first in the film, but it could be taking place at any time.
+Pilar is the main character of the first segment, but we know close to nothing of her, except that she is melancholic, lonely and wants to be of helpwe learn she is an activist, she arranges for a Polish girl to stay with her but the girl never shows up.
 To emphasize her solitude, it's the New Year's Eve in Lisbon which she spends crying in a theater.

 And she is staying next to an old woman (she is not getting younger herself), who is losing it and near the end, 'dying'.
 So who is imagining from the old woman's ravings a life of excitement and escape into scorching faraway heat?